 December 12, 2016

-Crown Family Professor of Molecular Engineering and Director of the Water Research Initiative
+Crown Family Professor of Molecular Engineering, Director of the Water Research Initiative and Deputy Director for Faculty Affairs

 Dean and Founding Pritzker Director of the Institute for Molecular Engineering